ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/cassandra_install.md

 ### Production environment requirements

-API Gateway supports the following in production:
+API Gateway supports the following in a production environment:

 * **Operating systems**:
     * All supported Linux platforms